Maria Rowena Modesto-San Pedro: Judicial career

-San Pedro was appointed as judge of the Metropolitan Trial Court and later the Regional Trial Court in Pasig City, where she presided over Family and Commercial Court cases.
+San Pedro was appointed as judge of the Metropolitan Trial Court and later the Regional Trial Court in Pasig, where she presided over both family and commercial court cases.

 In 2011, she was honored by the Supreme Court of the Philippines, in cooperation with the Society for Judicial Excellence, as one of three outstanding judges for that year.

 On July 11, 2019, she was appointed Associate Justice of the Court of Tax Appeals.

 Academic and professional work

 San Pedro has been active in judicial education and training.
 She ranked first in the Second Pre-Judicature Program given by the Philippine Judicial Academy (PHILJA) and now serves as a Professorial Lecturer in its Commercial Law Department and Committee on Curriculum Review.

 She also lectures at the Ateneo Law School on Court Practice and Trial Technique.
 Her international training includes being a Fellow of the Commonwealth Judicial Education Institute in Canada, attendance at the Intellectual Property Summer Institute of the Center for Advanced Study and Research on Intellectual Property (CASRIP) at the University of Washington School of Law in Seattle, and programs organized by the U.S. Department of State on prosecuting terrorism and organized crime.

 San Pedro has participated in various technical working groups and Supreme Court committees, including those on cybercrime warrants, intellectual property rights cases, revision of civil procedure rules, court forms, and continuous trial guidelines.

-She has lectured extensively in the Philippines and abroad on cybercrime, intellectual property, gender issues, terrorism, and children’s rights, including invitations from the World Intellectual Property Organization (WIPO) and United Nations agencies.
-She currently sits on the first Advisory Board of Judges of WIPO.
+She has lectured extensively in the Philippines and abroad on cybercrime, intellectual property, gender issues, terrorism, and children's rights, including invitations from the World Intellectual Property Organization (WIPO) and United Nations agencies.
+She currently sits on the first advisory board of Judges of WIPO.

 In 2012, she was commissioned by USAID and the American Bar Association to write a manual on the Financial Rehabilitation and Insolvency Act (FRIA) and highlights of the new rules on intellectual property rights procedure.
-She is also co-authoring a helpbook on trafficking in persons with the U.S. Department of Justice’s Office of Prosecutorial Development, Assistance and Training.
+She is also co-authoring a helpbook on trafficking in persons with the U.S. Department of Justice's Office of Prosecutorial Development, Assistance and Training.

 Personal life

-Justice San Pedro is married to Atty.
-Augusto A. San Pedro Jr., a professor at the University of the Philippines College of Law and Co-Managing Partner at Villaraza & Angangco Law Offices.
+Justice San Pedro is married to Augusto San Pedro Jr., a lawyer and professor at the University of the Philippines College of Law and Co-Managing Partner at Villaraza & Angangco Law Offices.
 They have two sons.